 - 1.5 Cups Vodka

 - 8 Cups Fresh Cubed Watermelon (about ½ watermelon; 4 cups fresh watermelon juice)

 - ¼ Cup Fresh Lime Juice (about 3 limes)

 - ¼ Cup Honey (or agave syrup or simple syrup)

 - ½ Cup Fresh Blueberries washed thoroughly

-- Blend watermelon in blender.
+- Blend cubed watermelon in blender.
 Keep to the side.

-- Add blueberries and thyme leaves into a large pitcher (should be able to hold about 8 cups of liquid).
+- Add blueberries, honey and thyme leaves into a large pitcher.
 Lightly muddle the blueberries and thyme leaves to release the juices and oils.

-- Squeeze the limes into the pitcher and add the vodka and simple syrup.
+- Pour the lime juice into the pitcher and add the vodka.
 Stir.